System Security Assurance: A Systematic Literature Review: Security Assurance Methods

-Poor design practices such as the improper design of security functionality and its direct implementation in the development cycle in an improper way are the major security problems for a software system.
-On the other hand, verification of the security functionality which is designed and develop is also essential.
-Design and codes need to be verified or certified by a competent authority.
-In this process, CC criteria is one of the well-known frameworks used to evaluate the security functionality of software systems.
-Deveci et al. \cite{deveci2015model} have proposed a model-driven security framework which is used for the analysis, design and evaluation of security properties of information systems.
-The proposed framework is designed to assist designers, testers, and analysts during CC certification process.
-This framework supports developers and evaluation authorities in implementing the security assurance process through formal methods based on UML, object constraint language, Promela, and Spin.
+The major security problem for a software system is poor design practices, such as improper security functionality design and implementation in the development cycle in an improper manner.
+Therefore, it is crucial to verify the security functionality that is designed and developed.
+The codes and designs should be verified or certified by a competent authority.
+One of the most well-known frameworks for evaluating the security functionality of software systems is the CC framework.
+Deveci et al. \cite{deveci2015model} designed a framework to assist designers, testers, and analysts during the CC certification process.
+The proposed framework is a model-driven security framework used to analyze, design, and evaluate the security properties of information systems.
+This framework also supports developers and evaluation authorities in implementing the security assurance process through formal methods based on UML, object constraint language, Promela, and Spin.